Mature Masculine

 He uses humility to avoid the responsibility of leadership.
 He cannot tolerate being seen as capable, taking charge, or stepping into his own power.

 His hiding stems from fear of being seen as arrogant, of failing publicly, of being exposed as inadequate.
 He compensates by never stepping forward at all.
-The real problem is not lacking skill, but refusing to risk showing up.
+The real problem is not lacking skill—it's refusing to risk showing up.

 The Permission He's Waiting For

 He's waiting for someone to tell him it's okay to lead.
-But that permission will never come.
+That permission will never come.
 Leadership isn't given—it's taken.
 His waiting is refusal.

 He's not humble—he's hiding.
 Real humility steps forward when needed.
-His "humility" is fear wearing a virtue's mask.
-He's using service language to justify cowardice.
+His "humility" is fear wearing virtue's mask.
+He uses service language to justify cowardice.

 Somewhere he decided that confidence equals arrogance.
 That stepping up means stepping on others.
 That leading is taking something that isn't his.
 These are lies he tells himself to stay small.

 The permission he needs can only come from himself.
-No one else can give it.
-And every day he waits is another day the people who need his leadership go without it.
+Every day he waits is another day the people who need his leadership go without it.
 He must decide to show up before he's ready.

 Gifts of the Chump